Getting started

 Click and drag around the columns to select them.

 The elements property pane should now be visible.
 Select the new concrete section in the property drop down list.

 Tip: You can also access the properties pane by using ***Right click > Modify (open properties pane)***.

-- In the top menu, go to: Model > Coordination tools > Synchronise members and elements to update the Analysis layer elements.
+- In the top menu, go to: Model > Coordination tools > Synchronise members and elements or use the toobar button: to update the Analysis layer elements.